mike-zaharchenko17/xv6-os/Design_doc_detail.md

 ### 2.2 Stack Spoofing (Thread Creation)

-The most "magical" part of `thread_create` is setting up the stack for a new thread.
+The most "critical" part of `thread_create` is setting up the stack for a new thread.
 Since this thread has never run before, it has no saved context.
 We must **fake** a context so that `thread_switch` can "return" into it later.

 **Our Implementation Logic (`thread_create` in `uthreads.c`):**